 Please look at the picture above.
 Do you think I was properly informed of the potential for a non-loyalty-card 50 percent tax on my water?
 After all, I just lost $1 on the dog fee.
 I can’t afford that.

-One night in a smoking room isn’t a horrible thing.
+One night in a smoking room isn’t a horrible thing, I mean if they used something like a MIGHTY vaporizer I wouldn’t have to deal with any smells.
 But somebody took my $80 and gave me stinging eyes and a headache.
 I plan on giving that headache right back.

 A simple, “Oh, I’m sorry I almost cost you $80,” from the sneering clerk would have made me feel a whole lot better about the Sleep Inn.
 I did think the manager who walked me up to the smoking room was sincere.
 I know something is very broken in the way Expedia and this hotel communicate.
 In fact, I know there’s a series of problems, and not just in Ogden.
 I’ve had fees misquoted, pet policies go wrong.
 I often call hotels directly after I get a price quote.
 The hotels often don’t know what to do with me when I call.